neonsquare/bucklescript-benchmark/README.md

 Interface) of BuckleScript.
-This FFI is what makes a big difference to languages like TypeScript: When writing pure BuckleScript (OCaml/Reason) code, the compiler is free to take any representation it likes, as all interoperability is restricted _within_ the languages semantics.
+This FFI is what makes a big difference to languages like TypeScript: When writing pure BuckleScript (OCaml/Reason) code, the compiler is free to take any representation it likes, as all interoperability is restricted _within_ the Reason/OCaml language semantics.
 With the FFI one interfaces the pure written code with the JavaScript runtime.
 This is where BuckleScript has to play by the rules of its host language and accept the dynamic behaviour there.